tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 ---
-title: getting to yes summary
+title: getting to yes summary wip
 date: "2021-12-23T22:12:03.284Z"
 description: "getting to yes summary"
 tags: ["productivity", "negotiation"]
 ---

+## todo

+- update summary for never split the difference by Chris Voss
+- update the readwise.io

+# take-aways

 Negotiation methods should be judged by three criteria
 - **It should produce a wise agreement if an agreement is possible**